 As Andrew Meola says for Business Insider, “Perhaps no technology will disrupt our financial transactions in the future more than mobile tech.
 The introduction of SMS into the public gave banks an avenue for mobile banking, but the explosion of smartphones in the last decade has indeed caused mobile banking to go mainstream.”

 “Today, mobile banking apps are not an extra benefit in consumers’ minds,” Meola continues.
-“They are a necessary part of the bank-customer relationship, and their absence could convince customers to switch to another financial institution.”
-In other words, the banking app is no longer something for which to be grateful to the banking institutions, but rather — a banking app for each bank or credit card is to be expected.
+“They are a necessary part of the bank-customer relationship, and their absence could convince customers to switch to another financial institution”.
+In other words, the banking app is no longer something for which to be grateful to the banking institutions.
+Rather — a banking app for each bank or credit card is to be expected.

 With that in mind, here’s a closer look at why the future of banking is going to be apps.

-The days of visiting your local branch, standing in line, and waiting several days for the funds to be placed into your account are over.
-Instead, banking apps allow you to deposit checks, automate payments, and transfer funds seamlessly through your mobile device without ever having to step foot into a bank.
+The days of standing in line and waiting days for the funds to be placed into your account are over.
+Instead, banking apps allow you to deposit checks, automate payments, and transfer funds.
+This is seamlessly done through your mobile device without ever having to step foot into a bank.
 In fact, only 38 percent of Millennials walk into a bank these days.

 “I haven’t had a traditional bank in almost four years, and I don’t see myself having one for a long time, (if ever again),” said Meg McClafferty, a finance professional from Boston.
 “Everything I need regarding banking is right at my fingertips.”